csmberkeley/csm-16b/README.md

 ## 4. Pull request
 To integrate your changes into the codebase, come back to this online repo and create a new pull request for the branch.
 Then assign the current maintainers for review, apply relevant labels, and set the milestone to the current release target.
-To avoid merge conflicts, it is important to make sure you are working a piece separate from someone else.
+To avoid merge conflicts, it is important to keep in-sync with team members if you are working on the same piece of code.